A Framework for Conditional Statement Technical Debt Identification and Description: Evaluation

+We benchmark against a machine learning tool (TEDIOuS) and a static analysis tool (SonarQube) for SATD Identification.
+We evaluate our approach by replicating/applying these benchmarks, run them on our dataset, and compare their results with SATDID's.

-Zampetti et al. \cite{zampetti2017recommending} developed a Random-Forest-based approach called TEDIOuS.
-When a developer writes a new piece of code, TEDIOuS provides recommendation to them suggesting when they should self-admit ``design'' technical debt.
-To the best of our knowledge, this is the only existing work the field of \ac{satd} that analyses source code.
-Unlike our approach, they used source code metrics as features instead of using the raw source code tokens.
-We use their approach as a benchmark for our experiment.
-Table \ref{satd_cod_cv_compar} orders our approach's results and the benchmark's results based on the \emph{F1-Score}, the highest first.
-The table orders the pre-training results as well.
-Pre-training is explained in Section \ref{pre-train}.
+\textbf{TEDIOuS}: Zampetti et al. \cite{zampetti2017recommending} developed a Random-Forest-based approach called TEDIOuS.
+When a developer writes a new piece of code, TEDIOuS recommends to them if they should self-admit ``design'' technical debt.
+To the best of our knowledge, this is the only existing work in the \ac{satd} field that analyses the source code instead of the comment.
+Unlike our approach, they only focus on design debt, and they build the feature space using source code metrics instead of using the concrete source code.
+More details of Zampetti et al.'s approach can be found in Section \ref{sect:related-work}.
+We replicate their approach and use it as a benchmark.
+Table \ref{satd_cod_cv_compar} orders TEDIOuS's results alongside the other experiments based on \emph{F1-Score}, the highest first.

+\textbf{SonarQube}: \ac{sat} are prominently used as means to improve code quality by revealing recurrent code violations without incurring the costs of running the program \cite{marcilio2019static}.
+One of the most famous \ac{sat} is SonarQube\footnote{\url{https://www.sonarqube.org/}}.
+SonarQube is an automatic code review tool to detect bugs, vulnerabilities, and code smells in the code.
+We use SonarQube as another benchmark in order to compare our approach with \ac{sat} in recommending \ac{satd}.
+To conduct this experiment, we leverage SonarQube's code smell analysis capability.
+Table \ref{satd_cod_cv_compar} provides a comparison of the results of using SonarQube alongside the other experiments.